 An electric penis pump is battery-operated to avoid the need for manual pumping.
 Electric pumps are battery operated and work at the touch of a button.
 They use a motor and negate the need to “squeeze to pump” the vacuum device.
 They can be used by anyone and may be especially helpful if you have dexterity issues and arthritis.

 Manual pumps allow you to control the pressure in the cylinder yourself.
 Simply squeeze the bulb to pump.
 They use air in the chamber to create a vacuum seal that helps draw blood into your penis.
 Manual penis pumps are often cheaper than electric penis pumps, and they are quieter too.
 However, they require more effort.
-You can also buy dual use penis pumps that can operated by battery, or hand pumped.
+You can also buy dual use penis pumps that can be operated by battery, or hand pumped.

 Some pumps use water rather than air pressure.
 You add water to the cylinder and pump.
 The benefits of water pumps are that they can help to tell if you’ve created a tight enough seal or not, due to leaking water.
 Creating a tight seal is an integral part to the success of a penis pump.
 It is also easier to create an air tight seal with a water pump.
 The drawback is that you need to have a supply of water nearby, and it can get a little messy.

 This is largely down to your personal preference.
-You can ask a healthcare professional to assist you in choosing the best penis pump for your needs.
+You can ask a health care provider to assist you in choosing the best penis pump for your needs.
 Electric pumps are easier but require batteries and can be noisy.
 Manual pumps take a bit of effort to pump but can be more affordable and are quieter.
 An air pump is less messy and won’t get the bed wet, but creating an adequate seal can be slightly more difficult.
 Water pumps make it easier to ensure you have a good enough seal, but they are notorious for causing water spillage.

 A 5-year study looking at the results of those that used penis pumps, reported that the devices resulted in both patient and partner satisfaction.
 The study was carried out on 2 different groups.
 Penis pumps resulted in an 82% patient satisfaction and 89% partner satisfaction in group 1; and an 84% patient satisfaction and 89% partner satisfaction in group 2.
 79% of patients reported an increase in the frequency they had sex, after discovering the use of a vacuum pump.
 Overall, results from using a penis pump appear to be promising.